Gladioul/Renpy_ollama_local_AI_configuration/README.md

 ## Customaization

-You can add a 'base prompt' by addig the tokens via code on scrypt.rpy it can give you:
-* Personality for your character
-* Limit the number of words of the response (It is already implemented to fit in the chatter box)
+There is a base prompt to improve the answers of the MC, it is stored on hidden_prompt.txt and can be modified, the default is focused on make the responses more role-play.
+It is implemented on hidden_prompt.py

+Also you can add character background on personality.txt. it adds to the base_prompt

 You can do some settings on the output tokens and choose your model on the scrypt.rpy

 ## Tips and Tricks

--Use auto to avoid spaming clicks to know when the response has been served -Put the auto setting bar below mid to get a more fluid conversation
+-Use auto to avoid spamming clicks to know when the response has been served -Put the auto setting bar below mid to get a more fluid conversation